joelbtactic/SuitePY/README.md

 ```

 ## PDF Templates support
-To be able to use get_pdf_template method, you need to install a custom WebService on your SuiteCRM instance:
+To be able to use get_pdf_template method, you need to install a custom WebService on your SuiteCRM instance, you can check [SuitePY-Service README](https://github.com/joelbtactic/SuitePY-service/blob/improvements/README.md).

-1. Download zip of [latest SuitePY-service release](https://github.com/sanchezfauste/SuitePY-service/releases/latest) and install it using Module Loader.
-	1.1 For Suitecrm versions 7.10 or superior, uncompress zip and find manifest.php, then compress all files in the dir creating the new module you have to install.
-2. Edit `suitepy.ini` config file and change the `url` parameter to `https://crm.example.com/custom/service/suitepy/rest.php`.
+Edit `suitepy.ini` config file and change the `url` parameter to `https://crm.example.net/custom/service/suitepy/rest.php`.